drublic/Templates/README.md

       // Play with `data` for each element
     });

+The forth parameter is a boolean value: `wrap`.
+If set to `false` the div around each rendered template is not printed.

 ### Update

 If you want to you can now update the data like this: